stackforge/openstack-sdk-php/doc/oo-tutorial.md

 tool that interacts with HP Cloud's Object Storage.
 The emphasis in this article is on getting started and learning the concepts, not building a polished product.

+**This tutorial focuses on the object-oriented API.** The other way to work with this library is through the stream wrapper.
+That topic is covered in another tutorial.

 ## Pre-flight Check